uPortal-Attic/uportal-app-framework/docs/markdown/releasing.md

 ### Documentation branching

 + Update version.md to have the latest tag as a folder
-+ Run jenkins job to release a new version of the documentation
++ Run [jenkins job][uw-frame-release-docs-version Jenkins job] to release a new version of the documentation
 + Verify you can get to that version of the documentation on gh-pages

 [Semantic Versioning]: http://semver.org/